nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 ## Dynamic Application Metadata

-As of Holoscan v2.3 it is possible to send metadata alongside the data emitted from an operator's output ports.
+As of Holoscan v2.3 (for C++) or v2.4 (for Python) it is possible to send metadata alongside the data emitted from an operator's output ports.
 This metadata can then be used and/or modified by any downstream operators.
-Currently this feature is only available for C++ applications, but will also be available to Python applications in a future release.
 The subsections below describe how this feature can be enabled and used.

 ### Enabling application metadata